This Is How ADHD Can Be A Superpower For Kids

-In the video above, Maggie Sibley, PhD, professor of psychiatry and behavioral sciences at the University of Washington School of Medicine and a clinical psychologist at Seattle’s Children’s Hospital, and Rhashidah Perry-Jones, an award-winning writer, parent educator, and ADHD coach, speak with moderator Micaela Birmingham about the reality of parenting a child with ADHD.
-In this installment of Scary Mommy‘s Live.Work.Thrive. series, created in partnership with Fatherly, they discuss discuss parenting tips for those with kids who have ADHD, the underdiagnosis of ADHD, and the traits of ADHD that can be superpowers for kids and adults.
+In the video above, Maggie Sibley, Ph.D., professor of psychiatry and behavioral sciences at the University of Washington School of Medicine and a clinical psychologist at Seattle’s Children’s Hospital, and Rhashidah Perry-Jones, an award-winning writer, parent educator, and ADHD coach, speak with moderator Micaela Birmingham about the reality of parenting a child with ADHD.
+In this installment of Scary Mommy‘s Live.Work.Thrive. series, created in partnership with Fatherly, they discuss discuss tips for parenting kids with ADHD, the under-diagnosis of ADHD, and the traits of ADHD that can be superpowers for kids and adults.

 The following has been edited for length and clarity.

 Rhashidah, can you explain some of the key traits and symptoms that may signal to a parent that their child may have ADHD?
 And is it important for families to get an ADHD diagnosis?